bhds2010/github_primer/README.md

 ## Managing Secrets

 The next sections show how to manage secrets at least in a semi-decent way.
-When setting gitcreds you might have to provide the token as plain text which is what i often do but also it will be good to simply get the secret from `Rprofile` or `Renviron` files and so the next sections break down ways to save secrets in R. Now after
+When setting gitcreds you might have to provide the token as plain text which is what i often do but also it will be good to simply get the secret from `Rprofile` or `Renviron` files and so the next sections break down ways to save secrets in R.

 ## Rprofile